Low-Volume Manufacturing Service

 CNC Machining

-As a Machining Manufacturer, Zigitech provides 3-axis to 5-axis CNC milling, turning, and secondary operations for precision parts with predictable lead times.
+As a Machining Manufacturer, ZigiTech provides 3-axis to 5-axis CNC milling, turning, and secondary operations for precision parts with predictable lead times.

 Aluminum and plastic extrusion profiles in production